How to Write a Nursing Care Plan

 Using the information and data collected in Step 1, a nursing diagnosis is chosen that best fits the patient, the goals, and the objectives for the patient’s hospitalization.

 A nursing diagnosis is based on Maslow’s Hierarchy of Needs pyramid and helps prioritize treatments.
-Based on the nursing diagnosis chosen, the goals to resolve the patient’s problems through nursing implementations are determined in the next step.
+Based on the nursing diagnosis chosen, the goals to resolve the patient’s problems through nursing interventions are determined in the next step.

 4 Types of Nursing Diagnoses